 Capturing Love in a way that will be remembered for generations is always my goal when photographing couples, weddings, or families.
 From the love a couple shares that leads them to marry, to the love that a mother has for her miracle rainbow baby, I will never tire of giving someone a preserved moment in time in the form of a photograph.

-I am a southerner at heart (you can take the girl out of Savannah, but you can't take "The Savannah" out of the girl...and all that jazz), but have come to love the home that I have made in the North East.
+I am a southerner at heart (you can take the girl out of Savannah, but you can't take "The Savannah" out of the girl...and all that jazz), and I'm happy to be back in the South after ten years away.
 I enjoy traveling abroad and experiencing new cultures, but I am a homebody, through and through.

 I believe in love in all of its many diverse + beautiful shades, shapes, sizes, and forms, and I am a LGBTQ ally.
 I believe in the power of women, and am a champion of female entrepreneurs and small, female-owned businesses like my own.